mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - Student helper to get online,
 - Peer parent about use of piskel, and then her son
 - Ne daughter
-- Mick overall facilitator
+- Mick overall facilitator -->

-#### Division of Labour - code patching and experimentation

-While the parents are the ones doing the majority of the heavily lifting importing new code, children are observering and emulating this behaviour.

-The documentation leads to a page with code examples.
-In one interaction child Ne visits the page to add a mechanic, starts to scan it, highlights some code, but then seems to change her mind - perhaps recognising limits - or fearing the process of breaking her game - and returns to more familiar territory of changing game assets and level design.

-## Discussion in Relation to Existing Research
+### Discussion in Relation to Existing Research

 Make links and try to develop knowledge inline with...
 See summary at start of the chapter.